-Twice a year, we consider a range of 'I can' statements, which summarise children's learning against the unit's key learning outcomes.
+At the end of each year, we consider a range of statements, which summarise children's learning against the unit's key learning outcomes.

 The monitoring of the quality of RSE education is the responsibility of the PSHE subject lead.
 The work of the subject lead also involves supporting colleagues in the teaching of RSE education and being informed about current developments in the subject.
 The PSHE education subject lead monitors and evaluates the delivery of RSE each year and reports to the head teacher and nominated governor; areas for development are also identified.